The HumaniTea Party ceramic plate and glass side-plate to represent Albert Einstein who fled to Norfolk from the Nazi's in WW2

 The Friend Ship projects

-The Friend Ship has set sail continuing the work of my trip to Athens with the Every Life Matters project and Jack Godfrey's work with displaced people in Calais.
+The Friend Ship has set sail continuing the work of my trip to Athens with the Every Life Matters project.

 The Friend Ship aims to promote understanding and welcome through the arts for people forced to migrate, specifically those now living in Norwich, supporting the work of Norwich City of Sanctuary.